stastnypremysl/Chatovatko/README.md

     init new <server_address>

-This will generate new p12 certificate and you will be asked to enter path to save it. **It is necessary to keep it SAFE!** Than you will be asked to enter your new unique username.
+This one will generate new p12 certificate and you will be asked to enter path to save it. **It is necessary to keep it SAFE!** After that you will be asked to enter your new unique username.

     init login <server_address>

-If you have your onw p12 certificate, use this.
-If the certificate haven't been paired with this server already, it will be used username you enter.
-Otherwise entered username will be ignored.
+If you have your onw p12 certificate, use this one.
+If the certificate haven't been paired with this server already, the entered username will be used for your registration.
+Otherwise the username will be ignored.

 #### Reset/Relogin
 If anything goes wrong, you can always relogin.
 Run